emefff/Thrust-And-Flow-Of-Submarine-Propeller-In-OpenFOAM/README.md

 It's obvious, we need to give it more simulation time than 2 seconds, but the results are more than satisfactory.
 So far we are getting around 4m/s 1m behind the prop with omega = 50rpm.
 In the repo, also a video of Uz over the whole 2s is shown.

+With the data generated in forces.dat and momment.dat we may generate curves, that show a convergence to values representing the thrust force we're interested in at omega = 50rpm.
+A short Python script for visualization these data is attached.
+Of course, We may also use foamMonitor for this: